18F/joining-18f/pages/open-positions.md

 description: "Open positions at 18F."
 ---

-We're briefly pausing accepting new applications while we evolve how 18F plans for open roles.
+18F is currently hiring a [Product Manager]({{ site.baseurl }}/positions/product-manager/).

-If you'd like to learn about open roles as they come available, you can sign up for the biweekly [18F Newsletter](https://18f.gsa.gov/#newsletter).
+If you'd like to learn about other roles as they come available, you can sign up for the biweekly [18F Newsletter](https://18f.gsa.gov/#newsletter).

 ## See also